Quick Start

 Tap "1.
 Set Background Image".
 On the next page you'll see the iRedTouch logo as a placeholder, but you'll soon set the background image from three sources:

-For now we will choose "Templates", then "Built-In" at the bottom:
+For now we will choose Remotes, then Templates at the bottom:

 There are more options at the bottom, but now we tap the Remote ID 0 and look if it fits: